-The default of a major market participant may disrupt the markets.
+The default of a major market participant may disrupt the markets and may affect Aegon's business, financial condition, liquidity, operations and prospects.

 The failure of a sufficiently large and influential financial institution, or other market participant including a sovereign issuer, may disrupt securities markets or clearance and settlement systems in Aegon's markets.
 This may cause market declines or volatility.
 Such a failure may lead to a chain of defaults that may adversely affect Aegon and Aegon's contract counterparties.
 In addition, such a failure may impact future product sales as a potential result of reduced confidence in the insurance industry.
+The default of on or more large international financial institutions, which may result in disruption or termination of their cash, custodial or and administrative services, may also have a material adverse impact on Aegon's ability to run effective treasury and asset management operations.

-Even the perceived lack of creditworthiness of a sovereign or financial institution (or a default by any such entity) may lead to market-wide liquidity problems and losses or defaults by us or by other institutions.
-This risk is sometimes referred to as 'systemic risk' and may adversely affect financial intermediaries, such as clearing agencies, clearing houses, banks, securities firms and exchanges with whom we interact on a daily basis and financial instruments of sovereigns in which we invest.
+Even the perceived lack of creditworthiness of a sovereign or financial institution (or a default by any such entity) may lead to market- wide liquidity problems and losses or defaults by Aegon or by other institutions.
+This risk is sometimes referred to as 'systemic risk' and may adversely affect financial intermediaries, such as clearing members or futures commissions merchants, clearing houses, banks, securities firms and exchanges with whom Aegon interacts on a daily basis and financial instruments of sovereigns in which Aegon invests.
 Systemic risk could have a material adverse effect on our ability to raise new funding and on our business, financial condition, results of operations, liquidity and/or prospects.
 In addition, such distress or failure could impact future product sales as a potential result of reduced confidence in the financial services industry.